 The benefit of Apache Camel is the capability to connect easily to a wide range of various technologies and applications through existing components.
 The Apache Camel project even released a new Camel-Nats component a few months ago however it was not “Cloud Ready” and could not leverage Apcera as is.
 Let’s examine what is missing in the existing Camel-Nats component.

 All existing Apache Camel components are based on the common framework using a component endpoint configuration in the form of URI to specify target system connection parameters.
-For example Camel-HTTP component needs to be configured with a URI that looks like this: “http:hostname[:port][/resourceUri][?options]”.
+For example Camel-HTTP component needs to be configured with a URI that looks like this: “https:hostname[:port][/resourceUri][?options]”.
 An existing Camel-Nats component needs endpoint configured with URI as follows: “nats://hostname[:port]?options”.
 However, this endpoint configuration, with an explicit hostname and port number, is not ideal when the Camel application and the NATS services are deployed on the same Apcera platform (or on any other cloud platform for that matter).

 A more efficient way of specifying Camel-Nats connector endpoints on the Apcera platform is by using its native “Job Link” facility.
 In a nutshell, job link provides connectivity information to the service and can dynamically be obtained through Apcera environment variables.
 For more information about job links, please see the Apcera documentation.
 When the application deployed on Apcera is using job link to connect to another application, it can benefit from some of the built-in platform “service orchestration” capabilities such as load balancing, high availability, scaling, policy controls, dynamic routing.